BioinfoIPBLN/reanalyzerGSE/README.md

 ```
 reanalyzerGSE.pk.sh -h

-reanalyzerGSE v2.0.0. usage: reanalyzerGSE.pk.sh [options]
+reanalyzerGSE v2.1.1. usage: reanalyzerGSE.pk.sh [options]
 		-h | -help # Type this to get help
 		-i | -input # GEO_ID (GSEXXXXXX, separated by comma if more than one), or folder containing raw reads (please provide full absolute path, e.g. /path/folder_name/), or almost any accession from ENA/SRA to download .fastq from (any of the ids with the prefixes PRJEB,PRJNA,PRJDB,ERP,DRP,SRP,SAMD,SAME,SAMN,ERS,DRS,SRS,ERX,DRX,SRX,ERR,DRR,SRR, please separated by commas if more than one id as input)
 		-n | -name # Name of the project/folder to create and store results
 		-o | -output_folder # Destination folder
 		-p | -cores # Number of cores
+		-pi | -cores_index # Number of cores for genome indexing in aligning step (by default, same than -p)
 		-P | -parallel_number # Number of files to be processed in parallel (10 by default)
 		-r | -reference_genome # Reference genome to be used (.fasta file or .gz, absolute pathway)
-		-ri | -reference_genome_index # If the reference genome to be used already has an index that would like to reuse, please provide full pathwa here (by default the provided genome is indexed)
+		-ri | -reference_genome_index # If the reference genome to be used already has an index that would like to reuse, please provide full pathway here (by default the provided genome is indexed)
+		-q  | -qc_raw_reads # Whether to perform quality control on the raw reads ('yes' by default, or 'no')
 		-a | -annotation # Reference annotation to be used (.gtf file, absolute pathway).
 If hisat2 is used, a gff file (make sure format is '.gff' and not '.gff3') is accepted (some QC steps like 'qualimap rnaseqqc' may be skipped though).
 You can provide a comma-separated list of the pathways to different annotation, and multiple/independent quantification/outputs from the same alignments will be generated.
 		-A | -aligner # Aligner software to use ('hisat2' or 'star', by default)
 		-Ac | -aligner_index_cache # Whether to try and keep the genome index on the cache/loaded RAM so concurrent jobs do not have to reload it and can use it more easily ('no', which will empty cache at the end, or 'yes', by default)